melissawm/acquire-docs/getting_started.md

 ---
 **NOTE**

-If you are using a Jupyter notebook for this tutorial, clear output from previous runs with:
+If you run this tutorial multiple times, you can clear output from previous runs with:

 ```python
 import os